Content Marketing

 Short Opinionated Closing

-Learning research is quite detailed about one thing: efficient note-taking, along with frequent reviewing, are the things that count, rather than the brand of your app.
+Learning research is quite detailed about one thing: efficient note-taking and frequent review are what count, rather than the brand of your app.

 Why not try out Obsidian vs Notion for a short time without deciding right away?
 Use Obsidian if you want to explore ideas thoroughly and create a local knowledge base that you can rely on.
-Use Notion to ensure that your team is always in the loop and allows artificial intelligence to do some of the work for you.
+Use Notion to keep your team in the loop and let artificial intelligence do some of the work for you.
 After that, continue with the combination of tools that really help you to learn more, produce more, and be less concerned with your system.

 Neil Sampang